ARM-software/armnn/README.md

 ## Where to find more information
-The section above introduces the most important tools that Arm NN provides.
+The section above introduces the most important components that Arm NN provides.
 You can find a complete list in our **doxygen documentation**.
 The latest version can be found in the [wiki section](https://github.com/ARM-software/armnn/wiki/Documentation) of our github repository.